Kmeakin/walrus-report/src/40-evalution.md

 error message referring to it (we want to avoid a situation where errors exist but no error message about them is emitted).
 Just like design of error messages, deciding which error messages to emit and which to omit is an art, not a science.

+### Performance
+This is the aspect of the language that we can evaluate with the least amount of certainty.
+While we are confident that Walrus should fit comfortably in the middle tier of languages in terms of performance - faster than dynamically typed, interpreted languages such as Python, but slower than statically typed systems languages such as Rust or C++ - we have not had the time to perform any benchmarks.
+This estimation is simply our intuition considering that Walrus is compiled to native code ahead of time, and is able to provide plenty of information to LLVM in the form of static types that it can use in optimisation analyses.
+This is pure conjecture however, and humans are notoriously bad at estimating program performance.

 ## Future directions